 (adj.) growing in disturbed areas, on waste ground, or among rubbish

 I live on a 2×4 mile chunk of dead coral that protrudes only 18 feet above the ocean.
 The cost of living is exorbitant and the competition for housing is fierce- for both people and plants.
-Many of our most common wildflowers aren’t much different than the humans in Key West- we both put a lot of effort into living in paradise.
+Many of our most common wildflowers aren’t much different than the humans in Key West- we both put a lot of creativity and effort into living in paradise.